kidonng/plug.fish/README.md

 Git-based [Fish](https://fishshell.com/) plugin manager.

-<small>Fish plug is heavily infulenced by <a href="https://github.com/jorgebucaran/fisher">Fisher</a>.
-If you want a minimal alternative, check it out.</small>
+> Fish plug is heavily infulenced by [Fisher](https://github.com/jorgebucaran/fisher).
+If you want a minimal alternative, check it out.

 - Install, list, update and uninstall plugins, with concurrent cloning/fetching
 - Disable and enable plugins